RESOURCES

 Join below.

-This resource bundle includes cheatsheets for the following thinking routines that focus on observation and description:
+This free resource bundle includes cheatsheets for the following thinking routines that focus on observation and description:

 - Looking Ten Times Two